-Student Teachers/Embedded Guidelines
+Student Teachers

-Student teachers/embedded candidates and University Supervisors are professional guests in the classrooms.
-The mentor teacher has the legal responsibility for K-12 students.
+Student teachers and University Supervisors are professional guests in the classrooms.
+The classroom mentor teacher has the legal responsibility for K-12 students.
 Embedded candidates with contractual relationships may have legal responsibility for K-12 students.

 The student teacher is not eligible to substitute teach during this time and may not be hired by the school district for this purpose.